 How Do Wheel Spacers Work?

-The mechanism behind wheel spacers is relatively straightforward.
 The spacers sit between the hub flange and your wheel flange, which pushes your wheel further out.

-While you can put wheel spacers on either the front or rear axle, your choice will be down to the type of car you have and the size of wheels you’re using.
+While you can put spacers on either the front or rear axle, your choice will be down to the type of car you have and the size of wheels you’re using.

 For example, your staggered wheel setup might mean you are running wider, negative offset wheels on the rear that don’t require any spacers, but your front wheels still need to pushed further outward.